top of page

 Do I need a Party Wall Agreement for Special Foundations?

-An agreement will also be required if the proposed works include the construction of a "special Foundation(s)" which for the purpose of the act is considered to be "an assemblage of beams and rods employed for the purpose of distributing loads."
+An agreement will also be required if the proposed works include the construction of a "special Foundation(s)" which for the purpose of the Act is considered to be "an assemblage of beams and rods employed for the purpose of distributing loads."

 As you can see from the above, a strong construction knowledge is needed to ensure issuance of the correct Party Wall Notices and proper performance from appointed Party Wall Surveyors.

-If you're planning on carrying out such works it's essential that you have the works reviewed by a specialist party wall surveyor to ensure that correct and valid notices are served, ensuring that any agreement reached with your neighbours is lawfully robust.
+If you're planning on carrying out such works it's essential that you have the works reviewed by a specialist Party Wall Surveyor to ensure that correct and valid Notices are served, ensuring that any agreement reached with your neighbours is lawfully robust.

 Call our free advice helpline to find out more on 01273 380 358